 Who Was The Mascot For Nintendo’s Iconic Gaming Magazine Nintendo Power?

-The energetic teenager Nester (his name was a reference to the Nintendo Entertainment System, or, NES) debuted in the in-magazine comic strip Howard & Nester.
+The energetic teenager Nester (his name was a reference to the Nintendo Entertainment System, or, NES) debuted in the in-magazine comic strip, Howard & Nester.
 The strip revolved around the adventures of Howard Phillips and Nester, adventures that were typically used to showcase new games wherein Nester would take on the role of a character in the game.
-When Phillips left Nintendo, the strip was retitled Nester’s Adventures.
+When Phillips left Nintendo in 1991, the strip was retitled Nester’s Adventures.

-In 1993 the strip was phased out only for Nester to return briefly in issue #100 in a strip showing him headed off to college and then to return as an adult in issue #231 with a child of his own.
-From that point forward the comic focused on Nester introducing video games to his video-game loving son, Max.
-The final issue of Nintendo Power featured a meta-reference wherein Nester is reading the last issue of Nintendo Power and lamenting the passage of the magazine and all the memories; his son Max cheers him up by saying, “None of this is really going away, is it?
+In 1993, the strip was phased out only for Nester to return briefly in issue #100 in a strip showing him headed off to college and then to return as an adult in issue #231 with a child of his own.
+From that point forward, the comic focused on Nester introducing video games to his video-game loving son, Max.
+The final issue of Nintendo Power featured a meta-reference wherein Nester is reading the last issue of Nintendo Power and lamenting the passage of the magazine and all the memories.
+His son Max cheers him up by saying, “None of this is really going away, is it?
 I mean, Nintendo Power had a great run, and you’ve got it all right here.
 It’s like when you finish a great game – you’re kind of sad to see it end, but really proud and happy, too.
 You know what I see when I look at this final issue?
-100% completion.”
+100 percent completion.”

 Nintendo Power was in circulation from 1988 to 2012—if you want a dose of pure nostalgia, you can browse the covers of all 285 issues here.